cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-insert.md

 If the specified table is a partitioned table, Cloudberry Database routes each row to the appropriate partition and inserts into it.
 If the specified table is a partition, an error will occur if one of the input rows violates the partition constraint.

 For a partitioned table, all of the child tables are locked during the `INSERT` operation when the Global Deadlock Detector is not enabled (the default).
 Only some of the leaf child tables are locked when the Global Deadlock Detector is enabled.
-For information about the Global Deadlock Detector, see [Global Deadlock Detector](../../admin_guide/dml.html#topic_gdd).

 Cloudberry Database supports a maximum of 127 concurrent `INSERT` transactions into a single append-optimized table.